jhb/woodentaps/index.md

 ### 5. Send it all off

-Now send an email with the files (the scan as image or pdf, and the three images with all taps, side shot and front shot) to ryan (at) woodentaps.com.
+Now send an email with the files (the scan as image or pdf, and the three images with all taps, side shot and front shot) to woodentaps (at) gmail.com.